UNIVERSITY OF MAINE AT FORT KENT

 The admission process is the first step toward earning your degree and expanding your opportunities.
 We've streamlined the process to help you get started quickly and easily.
 Students interested in the RN to BSN online program must meet the following requirements for admission.

-- ADN/ASN from an accredited university, with minimum 2.5 overall GPA OR diploma in nursing
+• ADN/ASN from an accredited university, with a minimum 2.5 overall GPA OR diploma in nursing

-- *If students have not received the results of their NCLEX exam, they can take up to three courses as matriculated students.
-Students must demonstrate completion of NCLEX by the end of the second class or request an extension thru the AAA committee to continue in the program.
+• *If students have not received the results of their NCLEX exam, they can take up to three courses as matriculated students.
+Students must demonstrate completion of NCLEX by the end of the second class or request an extension through the AAA committee to continue in the program.

 Official transcripts, test scores, and other materials that come from third-party sources may be emailed or mailed from the granting institution(s) to: